Robert Hogan (psychologist)

 Robert Hogan (born September 4, 1937) is an American personality psychologist and organizational psychologist known for developing socioanalytic theory, which fuses psychoanalytic theory, role theory, and evolutionary theory.
-Hogan is the president of Hogan Assessment Systems, which he cofounded with the late Joyce Hogan, PhD, in 1987.
+Hogan is the president of Hogan Assessment Systems, which he co-founded in 1987.
 He is the author of three widely used personality inventories—the Hogan Personality Inventory; the Hogan Development Survey; and the Motives, Values, Preferences Inventory—along with more than 300 scholarly articles, chapters, and books.

 Biography

 Personal life and early work

 Hogan was born in Los Angeles, California, on September 4, 1937.
 He graduated from Fontana High School in Fontana, California.

 Hogan studied physics and engineering at University of California, Riverside.
 Then he attended the University of California, Los Angeles (UCLA) on a Naval Reserve Officers Training Corps (NROTC) scholarship, where he graduated Phi Beta Kappa and summa cum laude in 1960.
 Hogan was awarded a Rhodes Scholarship but was unable to accept it due to his marriage and military enlistment.

 After graduating from UCLA, Hogan served in the United States Navy.
 He spent three years as the gunnery officer on the USS Gregory (DD-802), patrolling the Taiwan Strait.

 Then, from 1963 to 1964, he worked as a probation officer in San Bernardino County, California, before deciding to pursue additional education.

 His experiences in the criminal justice system and the military created a lifetime interest in moral development and leadership, the topics that form the bulk of his scholarly work.